 Whether you’re looking for that extra large pumpkin to carve and add to your seasonal décor or a smaller one your little ones can paint and decorate, these Bay Area pumpkin patches have got you covered (and then some).Less

-Country vibes meet the city when Clancy’s Pumpkin Patch opens.
+Country vibes meet the city when Clancy’s Pumpkin Patch opens at their two locations.
 A community staple since 1979, you’ll find a variety of pumpkins from Cinderella to gourds.
 Families can enjoy the hay maze, hayrides, and photo ops with cool scarecrows and more.

 Right in the heart of Half Moon Bay, this just might be the grandest of all the area pumpkin patches.
 Why?
 Lemos Farm has a nice mix of fun for all ages in the form of a great selection of pumpkins, bounce houses, goat yoga, pony rides, and a haunted train ride.

 A quick drive down I-280 brings you to the home of this family-owned and operated farm featuring a pumpkin patch with more than 20 varieties of organic pumpkins.
 You can still expect the on-site hayrides, ponies and reptile exhibit but they have added a farm-themed obstacle course and haunted house in their corn maze.